 In 2017, she served as General Counsel to Ithaca City School District.
 As a member of the Superintendent's Executive Cabinet, she counseled the District in all areas of its day-to-day operations and represented the District in litigated matters.

-Now in her role as outside counsel, Kate continues to provide timely, day-to-day counseling to Bond’s school district clients and acts as an advocate for districts in adversarial proceedings before administrative agencies, and state and federal courts.
-Kate has experience in the various areas of law that impact school operations and that create legal exposure for school districts, including: school board governance; school district finance; Taylor Law and collective bargaining; employee discipline; health care; school health services; special education; Open Meetings Law; Freedom of Information Law; student privacy; student residency and homelessness; school district contracts; use of school facilities and real property; and Constitutional issues.
-Kate is committed to utilizing the law creatively, to advance and enhance public education.
-Her approach to school district representation is passionate and child-centered.
+Now in her role as outside counsel, Kate continues to provide timely, day-to-day counseling to Bond’s public and private school clients and acts as an advocate for schools in adversarial proceedings before administrative agencies, and state and federal courts.
+Kate has experience in the various areas of law that impact school operations and that create legal exposure for schools, including: school board governance; school elections; school finance; Taylor Law and collective bargaining; employee discipline; health care; school health services; special education; Open Meetings Law; Freedom of Information Law; student privacy; student residency and homelessness; school contracts; use of school facilities and real property; and Constitutional issues.
+Kate is committed to utilizing the law creatively, to advance and enhance education.
+Her approach to school representation is passionate and child-centered.

 Honors & Affiliations